python/cpython/Doc/library/tkinter.rst

 mandatory (in the sense that a drag or drop operation can be stopped if the bindings do not exist), while others are not.

-In the following two sections all virtual events defined by the TkDND package are presented.
+In the following two sections, all virtual events defined by the TkDND package are presented.

 .. note:: It is a good practice to define bindings for all events, so that the